Trump says "no deal" was reached with Democrats to extend DACA

-President Donald Trump insisted Thursday morning that there was “no deal” with Democrats to extend protections for so-called Dreamers, but pleaded with congressional leaders to reach one, and vowed to push ahead with his border wall.
+President Donald Trump insisted Thursday that there was no deal with Democrats yet to extend protections for so-called "Dreamers," but the president pleaded with congressional leaders to reach one, while he vowed to push ahead with his border wall "later."

 "No deal was made last night on DACA.
 Massive border security would have to be agreed to in exchange for consent.
 Would be subject to vote," Trump tweeted in a series of posts.